wp-plugins/about-me-widget/readme.txt

 So here it is.
 The New King Hell Deluxe About Me Widget Supreme (ymmv)

+!!Note!!
+If you are upgrading to version 2.0 from an older version be sure to copy the old about me text out before upgrading, as the new API creates new values for the title and text in the wordpress database.

 == Installation ==

 To install:

-1) Drop the AboutMe folder into your wp-content/plugins folder
+1. Drop the about-me-widget folder into your wp-content/plugins folder

-2) Go to your Administration:Plugins page and activate the About Me Widget
+2. Go to your Administration:Plugins page and activate the About Me Widget

 To configure:

-1) Go to Presentation:Widgets
+1. Go to Admin:Appearance:Widgets

-2) Move (drag and drop) the widget to where you would like it in your active sidebar.
+2. Move (drag and drop) the widget to where you would like it in your active sidebar.

-3) Click on the config button for the About Me widget (little notepad icon thingy on the right)
+3. Click on the config button for the About Me widget (little notepad icon thingy on the right)

-4) Enter the title you want visitors to see on the sidebar
+4. Enter the title you want visitors to see on the sidebar

+5. Enter a url you would like the title to take you to (if you have more detailed 'About Me' page

-5) Click in the editor window and start designing your own widget!!!
+6. Click in the editor window and start designing your own widget!!!

-Put together a generic 'about me' design:
+To put together a generic 'about me' design:

-1) Select the image icon above the editor (looks like a tree)
+1. Select the image icon above the editor (looks like a tree)

-2) Enter the URL (path) to the image (relative is fine, e.g.; /wp-content/uploads/portrait.jpg)
+2. Enter the URL (path) to the image (relative is fine, e.g.; /wp-content/uploads/portrait.jpg)

-3) Enter Image Description, Title
+3. Enter Image Description, Title

-4) Select the appearance tab and use the pull-down menu to apply an alignment class
+4. Select the appearance tab and use the pull-down menu to apply an alignment class

-5) Click the Update button
+5. Click the Update button

-6) Back in the editor now, type some text (a blurb about yourself or your site).
+6. Back in the editor now, type some text (a blurb about yourself or your site).

-7) Hi-lite the text and use the pull-down styles menu to apply alignment class/style
+7. Hi-lite the text and use the pull-down styles menu to apply alignment class/style

-8) Add some links, if you wish, then repeat #7 to the link/anchor text.
+8. Add some links, if you wish, then repeat #7 to the link/anchor text.

-9) Close the config window when you're finished and hit the Save Changes button
+9. Close the config window when you're finished and hit the Save Changes button

 == Screenshots ==

 1. Configuration interface
 2. ta-da!

- == Updates ==
+== Changelog ==

+= 2.0 =
+* Updates widget to work with new WordPress Widget API as of WP version 2.8.2.
+* Added ability to have the adbout me title be clickable link to a wordpress page
+* Updated the tinymce advimage plugin to be compatible with latested tinyMCE version
+* Breaks backwards compatibility!!!!

+= 1.02 =
-1.02 fixes an issue that arises when installing from http://wordpress.org/extend/plugins/about-me-widget.
-Top directory name no longer is hard-coded (Editor appears with no buttons).
+* Fixes an issue that arises when installing from http://wordpress.org/extend/plugins/about-me-widget.
+* Top directory name no longer is hard-coded (Editor appears with no buttons).

+= 1.03 =
-1.03 fixes an issue that arises when installing from http://wordpress.org/extend/plugins/about-me-widget.
-Parent directory name no longer contains 'backward' slash (Was still having problems on IIS servers?).
+* fixes an issue that arises when installing from http://wordpress.org/extend/plugins/about-me-widget.
+* Parent directory name no longer contains 'backward' slash (Was still having problems on IIS servers?).

 == Feedback ==
 http://samdevol.com/about-me-widget-for-wordpress/

 == Support Forum ==
 http://www.samdevol.com/wp-content/myforums/viewforum.php?id=3